-The need of God's people, and the call for God's interposition, is as urgent in our days as it was in the time of Isaiah.
-There is now, as there was then, as there has been at all times. a remnant that seek after God with their whole heart.
-But if we look at Christendom as a whole, at the state of the Church of Christ, there is infinite cause for beseeching God to rend the heavens and come down.
-Nothing but a special interposition of Almighty Power will avail.
-I fear we have no right conception of what the so-called Christian world is in the sight of God.
-Unless God comes down 'as the melting fire burneth, to make known His name to His adversaries,' our labours are comparatively fruitless.
-Look at the ministry-how much it is in the wisdom of man and of literary culture -how little in demonstration of the Spirit and of power.
-Think of the unity of the bodyhow little there is of the manifestation of the power of a heavenly love binding God's children into one.
-Think of holiness-the holiness of Christ-like humility and crucifixion to the world -how little the world sees that they have men among them who live in Christ in heaven, in whom Christ and heaven live.
+The need of God's people, and the call for God's intervention, is as urgent in our days as it was in the time of Isaiah.
+There is now, as there was then, as there has been at all times, a few who seek after God with their whole hearts.
+But, if we look at Christendom as a whole, at the state of the church of Christ, there is infinite cause for beseeching God to rend the heavens and come down.
+Nothing but a special interposition of almighty power will avail.
+I fear we do not have a proper conception of what the so-called Christian world is in the sight of God.
+Unless God comes down "as when the melting fire burneth . . . to make [His] name known to [His] adversaries" (Isa.
+64:2), our labors are comparatively fruitless.

+Look at the ministry: how much it is in the wisdom of man and of literary culture; how little in demonstration of the Spirit and of power.
+Think of the unity of the body: how little there is of the manifestation of the power of a heavenly love binding God's children into one.
+Think of holiness-the holiness of Christlike humility and crucifixion to the world.
+How little the world sees that they have men among them who live in Christ in heaven, in whom Christ and heaven live.